-Although we are fortunate to be part of a welcoming, resource-rich campus like Hood, we know that a handful of students, especially those without a campus meal plan, struggle with food and resource insecurity from time to time.
-This is a campus initiative designed to support such students—both graduate and undergraduate.
-The Campus Cupboard aims to provide non-perishable food staples and hygiene items to students with temporary or long-term need via a confidential system.
+Although we are fortunate to be part of a welcoming, resource-rich campus like Hood, we know that students, especially those without a campus meal plan, struggle with food and resource insecurity from time to time.
+The Campus Cupboard is a campus initiative designed to support such students—both graduate and undergraduate.
+The Campus Cupboard aims to provide non-perishable food staples and hygiene items to students in need..

 - The Frederick Community Fridge is a community resource that provides perishable and non-perishable food items to community members.
 The fridge is located at 322 W Patrick St. Frederick MD 21701 and is available 24/7.
-You can pick up produce, bread and other groceries here.
+You can pick up produce, bread and other groceries.

 - The SHARE Food Network provides wholesome, nutritious foods to families and individuals at a reduced cost, promotes volunteer service, and builds partnerships with local community organizations.
 Every month, a new SHARE menu will be available.
 Everyone is welcome to purchase—no application, qualification, identification, or documentation required.
 A sample menu is 5lb. of chicken drumsticks, 1 lb. ground chicken and 1lb. boneless pork chops, plus 8-10 pounds of fresh fruits and vegetables for $25.
 EBT accepted.
 Visit the website for order deadlines, pick up dates and pick up locations in Frederick and the surrounding area.

 The Campus Cupboard is stocked solely by donations from the Hood campus community.
 Thank you for your continued support and generosity!
 If you would like to donate, please see our list of priority items here.
 If you would like to host a drive to support the Campus Cupboard, please email firstname.lastname@example.org.